-Lead Independent Director
+Lead Independent Non-Executive Director

 Loh Yih is the Lead Independent Non-Executive Director of our Company.
 He was appointed as an Independent Non-Executive Director of our Company on 12 May 2005.
 Mr Loh is also the Managing Director of Acesian Partners Limited, one of the Catalist listed companies in Singapore Exchange Securities Trading Limited ("SGX-ST).
 He is also the Managing Partner of MGF Management Pte Ltd, which was an exempt fund management company that focuses primarily on China Private Equity Investment.
 He was an Independent Director of International Press Softcom Ltd (which was delisted from SGX-ST Catalist Board in Singapore following the completion of the compulsory acquisition).
 Mr Loh completed his directorship term in June 2018 with Weichai Power Co.
-Ltd ("Weichai") (a company listed on Hong Kong Exchange and Shenzhen Stock Exchange) but was subsequently appointed by the State Owned Assets Supervision and Administration Commission of Shandong Provincial Government, China (SASAC), as a foreign director of Shandong Heavy Industry Group (which is the parent company of Weichai) in September 2018.
+Ltd ("Weichai") (a company listed on Hong Kong Exchange and Shenzhen Stock Exchange) but was subsequently appointed by the State Owned Assets Supervision and Administration Commission of Shandong Provincial Government, China (SASAC), as a foreign director of Shandong Heavy Industry Group (which is the parent company of Weichai, Shantui Construction Machinery Co Ltd and Weichai Heavy Machinery Co Ltd listed in Shenzhen, Yangzhou Yaxing Motor Coach Co Ltd listed in Shanghai, Kion Group AG listed in Frankfurt, Power Solutions International Inc. listed in New York and Ferretti Group listed in HKEX) in September 2018.
 From January 2005 to July 2006, he was the Managing Director of Netplus Communications Pte Ltd, an internet service provider, turning the company around before selling the entity to MediaRing, a listed company in SGX-ST. Between 2001 and 2004, he involved in managing his personal private equity investment.
 From 1998 to 2000, he managed an independent institutional marketing team in OSK Securities Berhad in Malaysia.
 Between 1995 and 1998, he headed the equities department of West Merchant Bank.
 Prior to that, he was a senior manager of the capital market department at Standard Chartered Merchant Bank where he managed equities trading and emerging market bonds investments.
 Mr Loh graduated with a Bachelor of Accountancy (Honours) degree from National University of Singapore in 1988.